danyul/ionical/README.md

 - **ionical** is a command line tool for tracking schedule changes
-    in icalendar feeds (downloadable .ics files):
+    in iCalendar feeds (downloadable .ics files):
-  - Download and compare sets of icalendar files obtained on
+  - Download and compare sets of iCalendar files obtained on
     different dates to generate changelogs of added/removed events.
   - View current schedules, optionally filtered by start date
     or event summary text.